tsu-lz/tsu-lz/README.md

 **`Code Artisan (Software Developer)`**

-I’m a software developer with a passion for turning ideas into efficent and functioning code.
-I enjoy diving into code and crafting creative solutions.
-Whether it's building web apps or exploring the latest tech trends, I’m all about creating seamless programs.
+Hello!
+I'm Luke and I have an interest in software development.
+I have a passion for turning ideas into efficent and functioning code.
 Let’s connect and work!

 ### Languages and Tools